 While expert advice can and should be an important part of you seeking help for your loved one struggling with substance use, it can be life-changing to talk with someone who has been in your shoes.

-Many families and parents have gone through, and are going through, what you are facing right now.
+Many families have gone through, and are going through, what you are facing right now.
 Whether you are a parent, grandparent, aunt, uncle, sibling or other caregiver — our coaches are here for you and anyone else playing a supportive role in the life of a person struggling with drug or alcohol use.

 Whether it’s questions about how to file Casey’s Law, locating a family support group, prevention strategies, how to be trained in naloxone, to understanding treatment options, understanding the addicted brain, or guidance in how to navigate the system, you can connect with someone who will listen, and answer questions.
-And if needed, help you create an action plan.

 Keep in mind for any emergencies you should always dial 911.